jbe/jbe.github.io/data/main.md

 Finding entries is as easy as searching for `[tag_name]`, `{mark_name}` or `>>> YYYY MM DD`.
 The file can be split up if you absolutely need to, but the idea is to have everything together, and use your editor to navigate.

-The engine is work in progress, and does not have its own project yet, but you you will find it in [the source code](//github.com/jbe/jbe.github.com) if you're interested.
+The engine is work in progres. .You you will find it in [the source code](//github.com/jbe/jbe.github.com) for this page if you're interested.

 >>> I want a programming language that..  [programming] [idea]